softozor/csharp-bdd-tdd/doc/live-coding-session.md

 }
 ```

+In the above `GivenAListOfPersonsWasPersistedToTheDatabase` method, all the currently persisted persons are gathered and we check that the that persons' list isn't empty.

-The problem here is that no `IDataService` instance has been provided yet.
+The problem in that method is that no `IDataService` instance has been provided yet.
 In fact, not exactly.
 The `PersonManagementModule.Module` has registered something:

 ```c#
 // Module/Module.cs